 - It can occur after renal transplantation in Alport's syndrome.

-Typically presents as acute kidney injury caused by a rapidly progressive glomerulonephritis, accompanied by pulmonary haemorrhage that may be life-threatening.
+Typically presents as acute kidney injury caused by a rapidly progressive glomerulonephritis, with or without pulmonary haemorrhage that may be life-threatening.

 - Chills and fever, nausea and vomiting, weight loss, chest pain.